TrueChainz/CrampedAverage/README.md

-### Hi there 👋
+### Hey I'm Adnan, a Software Developer, and I currently specialise in Front-End  👋

 <!--
 **CrampedAverage/CrampedAverage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here is some stuff about me as a Software Developer:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Projects with React
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++ and PHP.
+-
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source projects, and will do once I publish my first PHP project
-- 🤔 I’m looking for help with ...
+- which won't be too long
-- 💬 Ask me about ...
+- 💬 Ask me about anything, I am happy to talk with you!
-- 📫 How to reach me: ...
+- 📫 How to reach me: adnan.aant@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+- 😄 If you would like to see some of my work check out my Porfolio -->